Battery range statistics is a topic that interests many Tesla owners. These values change over time due to different factors.

 Real-life statistics values from Tesla drivers

 Tesla owners around the world can record the range statistics values of their vehicle themselves in a common table.
-This allows you to evaluate statistics for a large number of vehicles and identify trends.
+This allows you to evaluate statistics for numerous vehicles and identify trends.

 The topic is also discussed in the TMC Forum.